zudi-lin/pytorch_connectomics/docs/source/notes/config.rst

      STRIDE: (4, 128, 128) # sampling stride for inference
      SAMPLES_PER_BATCH: 4 # per GPU batchsize for inference

-Since at test time the model only runs forward pass, a larger mini-batch size is recommended for higher inference efficiency.
+Since at test time the model only runs forward pass, a larger mini-batch size is recommended for higher inference throughput.